tunapanda/h5p-standalone/README.md

   // do stuff
 });

-// Or using async-await syntax :
+// Or using async-await syntax (async wrapper function removed for readability) :

-const h5p = await new H5P(el, options);
+ await new H5P(el, options);

 ```